 Sharon has a few things she does when we travel that I shake my head at, like bringing her own pillow from home no matter where we’re going or how long the trip is.
 I’ve actually started doing this one myself, but only for longer trips so I no longer consider it that quirky (except when it’s just for a night of two.
 That’s still quirky).
 (Note from Sharon: Shup!
 I love my pillow!)

 She also wipes the TV remote control down with Purell, but I could see a reason for that, in an effort to prevent others’ germs from getting on our hands.

 I also have a couple of quirky things I do when I travel.
 I take the hotel soaps home with me.
-Now, I know that’s not uncommon but I’ll also take the used soap bars home with me or bring them from hotel to hotel.
+Now, I know that’s not uncommon but I’ll also take the half-used soap bars home with me or bring them from hotel to hotel.

 I’ll also stack my change.
 It started when I was traveling overseas, mainly so I’d know how much money I had.
 Coins have value (and weight) in other countries and you can end up walking around with £20 of coins in your pocket before you know it.
 Stranger still is now I do it when we travel in the U.S.

 I also unpack my suitcase if I am staying somewhere for more than 2 nights.
 By this, I mean I unpack ALL of my clothes in the drawers and closets.
 If it’s only a 1-night stay, I’ll begrudgingly live from my bag but more than that I want to feel like I have some control over the space.
 This s getting harder and harder to accomplish as hotels are removing drawer space at an alarming rate, like our room at the W New Orleans.

 So what’s something you do when you travel that’s a little unusual?
 Come on, ‘fess up.
 I told you my little idiosyncrasies (and Sharon’s, too).
 What are yours?